 People who associate Phuket with 'crowded beaches' and an island that has lost its Robinson Crusoe charm are so wrong.
-Phuket counts more than 35 beaches and many of them are deserted, you just need to know where to find them and maybe do the effort of driving away from the famous beaches.
-And among these many beaches there are some pearls... some are hidden, some are only accessible to the guest of some lucky resorts.
-Here are our favourite 5 most romantic beaches in Phuket.
+Phuket counts more than 35 beaches and many of them are deserted – you just need to know where to find them and maybe go to the effort of driving away from the more famous spots.
+And among these many beaches, there are some pearls.
+Some are hidden, some are only accessible to the guest of some lucky resorts.
+Here are our favourite most romantic beaches in Phuket.

 - Phuket FantaSea Cultural Theme Park